aeternity/protocol/channels/ON-CHAIN.md

-If a malicious party sent a `channel_close_solo` or `channel_force_progress_tx` with an outdated state, the honest party has the opportunity to issue a `channel_slash` transaction.
+If a malicious party sent a `channel_close_solo` or `channel_force_progress_tx` with an outdated state, the honest party has the opportunity to issue a `channel_slash_tx` transaction.
 This transaction MUST include a state with a higher `round` number than the one being disputed, authenticated by all peers for a successful challenge.